 Italian passports are one of the most sought-after passports in Europe – and even around the globe – for a number of reasons.
-Not only is an Italian passport easy to acquire, but it also gives travelers a way to explore the EU without needing a visa.
+Not only is an Italian passport fairly direct to acquire if you meet the requirements, but it also gives travelers a way to explore the EU without needing a visa.
 Below, you’ll find an overview of the Italian passport that highlights what makes it so good, and what it looks like when you have one of your own.

 According to Passport Index, the Italian passport is tied for 3rd place when ranking for total passport power.
 This means that Italian passports allow you to have easy access to many countries around Europe – 127 of them, in fact!
 It’s one of the best ways to travel visa-free, even better than if you had a United States passport, as the U.S. ranks in 4th place on Passport Index’s Global Passport Power Rank.